Sleep & Wellness

 What helps: protect a wind-down window that's genuinely screen-free (phones in another room), create a low-pressure check-in ritual earlier in the evening where they can voice worries without it extending bedtime, and keep the routine consistent even as it evolves to feel more age-appropriate.
 A 10-year-old won't want the same bedtime story as a 5-year-old, but many kids this age still benefit from reading together or listening to an audiobook as a shared, calming end to the day.
 Bedtime anxiety at this age also frequently overlaps with social anxiety and performance pressure as school demands increase — if it's persisting, a conversation with a school counselor or therapist is worth having.

-Beyond developmental stage, the sleep environment itself can amplify or reduce bedtime anxiety:
+Beyond developmental stage, the sleep environment itself can amplify or reduce bedtime anxiety.
+A few changes to the room often make a noticeable difference for an anxious child:

 • Temperature: A room that's too warm (above about 68°F/20°C) increases arousal and makes it harder to settle.
 Slightly cool is better for sleep.